Denver Outlaws (2006–2020)

 The Denver Outlaws were a Major League Lacrosse professional men's field lacrosse team based in Denver, Colorado, United States.
 They began playing in the MLL in 2006 as an expansion team.

-Since joining the league, the Outlaws have played in the championship game a league-record ten times.
-They have only missed the playoffs once in franchise history and have never had a losing season.
-The Outlaws regularly post the highest attendance in the league.
+During their time in the MLL, the Outlaws played in the championship game a league-record ten times.
+Missed the playoffs just once in franchise history and never had a losing season.
+The Outlaws regularly posted the highest attendance in the league.
 The Outlaws won their first MLL Championship on August 23, 2014, defeating the Rochester Rattlers 12-11 and won their second MLL Championship in 2016, defeating the Ohio Machine 19–18.
 On August 18, 2018, the Outlaws won their third championship by defeating the Dallas Rattlers, 16–12.

 Franchise history

 MLL expands west

 The Outlaws had their inaugural game on May 20, 2006, versus the Chicago Machine at Sports Authority Field at Mile High.
 It was played in front of a Major League Lacrosse record crowd of 13,167 (but was broken again later that year at another Denver home game which drew 15,981), where the Outlaws won 24–14.
 The Outlaws won the Western Conference championship in their first season.

 On June 16, 2007, the Rochester Rattlers won a game in overtime 27–26 over the Outlaws in the highest scoring game in MLL history at Sports Authority Field at Mile High.

 Denver hosted the 2008 Major League Lacrosse All-Star Game in front of 10,124 people, with the Western Conference defeating the Eastern Conference 31–15.

 In 2012, behind the strong veteran play of MLL MVP Brendan Mundorf and Defensive Player of the Year Lee Zink, Denver capped their regular season with a 15–13 victory over Chesapeake to finish the year with an 11–3 record, which represented the most wins in team history for a single season.
 Additionally, Denver entered the postseason as the No. 1 seed for the second time in franchise history and first time since 2009.

 During Championship Weekend in Boston, the Outlaws trailed 12–3 to Long Island with 11:32 to play in the third quarter.
 It appeared as if Denver's record-setting season had reached its end.
 Yet, that's when Denver set another record with a 10–0 run to end the game, catapulting the franchise into the Steinfeld Cup title game with a 13–12 victory over Long Island.
 Unfortunately, in the title game versus Chesapeake, the Outlaws were unable to muster that same kind of comeback magic and fell to the Bayhawks 16–6, falling one win short of their first MLL Championship.

 In 2013 the Denver Outlaws posted the first undefeated regular season (14-0) in MLL history after beating the Hamilton Nationals 18–12 to finish the season.
 But they fell to the Charlotte Hounds in the semifinal the next week, as their first Steinfeld Cup continued to be elusive.